 In Berlin he composed his Russisches Rhapsodie opus 45for piano and orchestra and his opera Akrobaten opus 50.
 Bortkiewicz had great financial problems during his life in Berlin.
 The economic crises and the rise of the Nazi regime made his financial situation every day more serious.
 Many times he asked Hugo van Dalen for financial help.

 In a letter dated 21 April 1933 Bortkiewicz wrote to Hugo van Dalen: “After the Hitler revolution allmost all opera producers, many orchestra directors and others have been removed and now new people have come in with whom I must negotiate again regarding my opera. […] Dear friend, forgive me my incessant complaining and asking.
 You are an angel and you understand how difficult, how unpleasant it feels to me to keep begging.
 If I did not have my poor wife, I would have put an end to my life long ago. […] Although I have a good reputation in Germany, I still am a foreigner and now one is looked upon very unfavorably if one is not a genuine German, and there are even fewer opportunities for any position […]”.
-Bortkiewicz was persecuted by the Nazi’s and his name struck off programs, so that he preferred to return to Vienna in 1933.
+Bortkiewicz was persecuted by the Nazi’s and his name struck off programs, which forced him to leave Berlin.
+He decided to return to Vienna in 1933.